The school day started the same as always.

 It was a Monday afternoon, he knew that for sure; the turned back of Mr. Robinson at the front of the class confirmed that.

 Monday afternoons with Mr. Robinson signalled the last lesson of the day.
 The monotonous voice of his teacher wouldn’t have provided any favours.
 Fatigue would’ve been at its peak.
 No chance for him to focus on what was being taught.

 Noah cast a quick glance at the hooded stranger.
 Maybe all of it was a dream; maybe he was really drooling all over his desk, and any moment he would be getting an earful from a disapproving teacher and laughing classmates.

-Then again, it was doubtful he had dreamt up someone dressed like that.
+It was unlikely he’d dreamt up someone dressed like that.
 It was too simplistic.
 He could spruce up that outfit in countless ways.

-His eyes darted all around the classroom but inevitably found themselves back on the Stranger.
-Then they focused on Mr. Robinson, as if it would somehow will him into movement.
+Noah’s eyes shifted across the classroom until they finally focused on Mr. Robinson, as if it would somehow will him into movement.
+It didn’t.
+Inevitably, he found his gaze return to the Stranger.

 “You have been invited,” the hooded terror repeated in a voice far too human for his attire.